ktutak1337/Stellar-Chat/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ktutak1337/Stellar-Chat/blob/main/LICENSE.md) file for details.
+This project is licensed under the AGPL-3.0 license - see the [LICENSE](https://github.com/ktutak1337/Stellar-Chat/blob/main/LICENSE) file for details.